felixsuwarno/nyc_retail_sql_tableau_analytics/README.md

 Spring and Summer lag behind, with Spring typically the weakest season.

 **Overall:**
-NorthStar must plan for strong seasonality and focus on stabilizing demand in the first half of the year.
+- NorthStar must plan for strong seasonality and focus on stabilizing demand in the first half of the year.
+- Tighten Q2–Q3 demand forecasting.
+- Add mid-season forecast checkpoints.
+- Classify high-risk SKUs and markdown earlier instead of waiting for Q4.

 <br><br>
 ---